 Membership in SLOECC

+Anyone interested in supporting the mission of SLOECC is encouraged to become a member.
 SLOECC includes both voting and non-voting members:

 Voting Members – Any FCC-licensed amateur radio operator living in San Luis Obispo County is eligible to become a voting member.
 To join, simply submit an application for review.
 Membership is granted upon approval by a majority vote of the Board of Directors.